 The Wallenberg Foundations is the collective name for 16 non-profit public and private foundations established by individual members of the Wallenberg family or in honor of family members.

-The three largest Foundations granted a total of SEK 1.8 billion in 2021.
-(The 2021 grants were affected by the ongoing pandemic and consequently reduced returns)
+The three largest Foundations granted a total of SEK 2.6 billion in 2022.

 The other two large foundations are Marianne and Marcus Wallenberg Foundation (scientific research mainly within the social sciences), and Marcus and Amalia Wallenberg Foundation (scientific research mainly within the humanities).